PhluantMobile/dojo_js/README.md

 ## How To Use

-Place the JavaScript tag referencing the frameowrk before any campaign specific code.
+Place the JavaScript tag referencing the framework before any campaign specific code.
 You may do this either in the head or inline.
 We recommend you use the minified version for any non-development work.
 For your convenience, we have a copy of the code on our CDN server you may use at http://mdn4.phluantmobile.net/jslib/dojo.js/.
 Example tag:

 ```
 <script src="http://mdn4.phluantmobile.net/jslib/dojo.js/dojo.min.js"></script>
 ```

-All coding examples used in this documentaiton can utilize jQuery or other JavaScript framework library equivalents unless otherwise indicated.
+All coding examples used in this documentation can utilize jQuery or other JavaScript framework library equivalents unless otherwise indicated.

 [top](#dojo-framework-library)